Week of Prayer

 In this Week of Prayer we’ll be praying three kinds of prayers together: Up, In and Out.
 Each day we’ll have a particular focus for each.

 “Up” means prayers of praise and thanks to God.
 Not asking Him for things, but appreciating who He is.
 This is a great way to start our praying each day.
-Every day we’ll take a different Psalm as our inspiration, and we start today with Psalm 8
+Last term we used a different psalm each day; this term we’ll use New Testament passages to give us a focus for our praise.
+The first few passages are from Revelation, and today’s is Revelation 7:9-12

 We are a family of disciples – disciples who worship and delight in God.
-So let’s start our praying today rejoicing in Who God Is, inspired by Psalm 33
+So let’s start our praying today praising Him, inspired by Revelation 4:6-11

 Have you considered fasting at all this week?